-This page is to help you work out the correct size of frame on the 2019 Eclipse and Equinox frames.
-These frames are sold tailored to your size.
+This page is to help you work out the correct size of frame on the Eclipse and Equinox Unicycles.
+The frames are sold tailored to your size.

 1. Take your existing freestyle unicycle that you are comfortable on and measure the following sizes: